 - Local boards provide comments in consideration of public feedback

 - August to December 2022

 - AT to make appropriate changes based on feedback

-- Final Parking Strategy submitted for endorsement to Auckland Council's Planning Committee
+- Final Parking Strategy submitted for endorsement to Auckland Council's Transport and Infrastructure Committee

 - Submit for approval to the AT Board

 - Publicly share a report that outlines the feedback received, our final decisions, and any changes to the Parking Strategy

 Information from the public feedback period (April to May 2022)

 Feedback on the draft Parking Strategy closed on Sunday 15 May 2022.